Actindo-AG/Documentation/Taxes/UserInterface/01b_DecisionMatrix.md

 - *Ship-to postcode*
 Specific area within a country or territory where the product is shipped to.

-  - Click the drop down-list on the left and select the appropriate option.
+  - Click the drop-down list and select the appropriate option.
 The following options are available:

     - **Range**
     Select this option to specify a numeric postcode range, for example 27498 or 52001-52006.
     - **Regex**
     Select this option to specify a postcode containing alphanumeric characters with regular expressions, for example /^BT.*/.
+The field to the right of the *Ship-to postcode* drop-down list is unlocked.

-  - Enter the applicable range or regular expression in the field on the right.
+  - Enter the applicable range or regular expression in the unlocked field on the right.

 - *Net value of goods smaller than*
 Relevant top amount for a criterion to be applied.

-  - Click the drop-down list on the left to select the applicable currency.

-  - Enter a maximum net value amount using the keyboard or the increase and decrease arrows on the right.
+Click the drop-down list to select the applicable currency.
+All available currencies are displayed in the list.
+When selecting a currency, the field to the right of the *Net value of goods smaller than* drop-down list is unlocked.
+Enter a maximum net value amount in the field by using the keyboard or by clicking the increase and decrease arrows on the right of the field.

 - *Tax zone*